fletchjp/MERG-Arduino-Software/TestEncoder/MartinsEncoder/README.md

 The solution is to swap the pins in the software when needed using SWAP_PINS.

-This version has pins for a UNO
+This version has pins for a UNO or NANO

 ## Note